ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/beacon/+generated__BeaconAlleleRequest.md

 #### datasetIds

-* type: array of string
+* type: array of "string"

 Identifiers of datasets, as defined in `BeaconDataset`.
 If this field is null/not specified, all datasets should be queried.